hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 177821031
 ```

-## Query Time
+## Query

-We prepare 10 easy queries for you to have a try:
+We prepare 10 queries for you to have a try:

-1.--Query 1: Average monthly flight takeoff and landing records
+1.--Query: Average monthly flight takeoff and landing records

 ```
 SELECT avg(c1)